EGI-Federation/fedcloud-documentation/source/introduction.rst

 EGI Cloud Compute gives you the ability to deploy and scale virtual machines on-demand.
-It offers computational resources in a secure and isolated environment contolled via APIs without the overhead of managing physical servers.
+It offers computational resources in a secure and isolated environment controlled via APIs without the overhead of managing physical servers.

 Cloud Compute service is provided through a federation of IaaS cloud sites that